bernardo-sb/blog/_posts/2025-01-16-image_embedding_inference.md

         raise HTTPException(status_code=500, detail=f"Embedding generation failed: {str(e)}")
 ```

+- **Model Dependency Injection:** Dependency injection of the model within endpoint.
 - **Validate Images Shape**: Make sure that images have the right shape and that channels are the last dimension.
 - **Preprocessing:** Images are resized to match the model's expected input size.
 - **Batch Processing**: Handles multiple images in a single request.